 We recently spent a week in Vienna enjoying the Viennese culture and gay pride events.
-After spending enough time in the city, I wanted to venture out for a day trip to see another part of the country.
+After spending enough time sightseeing in Vienna, I wanted to venture out for a day trip to see another part of the country.
 I spoke with our couchsurfing host and didn’t get very good vibes for worthwhile Austrian trips just outside Vienna, so I decided to cross the border to the east.

 It turns out that Bratislava, the capital of Slovakia, is just an hour from Vienna by train.
 I never had any plans to visit Slovakia per se, but it seemed like a good opportunity to check out a small piece of Eastern Europe on a whim.
 I was happy to find out that Slovakia recently switched to the Euro so I didn’t need to change money like many of its neighboring countries who still use their own currency.
 So while David decided to remain in Vienna, I hopped on the train and went for visit.
 Now you would think that after 16 months of traveling that I navigate myself well, but I admit that I'm directionally challenged and this certainly didn't help on my arrival.
 Being a better tourist than normal, I had a guide book and a map downloaded on my phone, only to find out that I arrived not at the main train station, but one outside the city center.
 So I decided to hop on a bus which took me the wrong direction.
 I have a bad habit of getting on buses without knowing the route and this was one of the worst times.
 Luckily, the city is small so I jumped off the bus mid route and decided to just walk the remaining 2 miles from my location into the city.